bmeyer99/docaiche/enterprise-improvement-plan/STANDARDS/PRODUCT_MANAGER_IMPLEMENTATION_PROMPT.md

 - **Team Impact**: Reduced confidence in ability to deliver enterprise-grade solutions

 **Remember**: This project is MISSION CRITICAL.
 Every decision, every line of code, every test written contributes to DocAIche's ability to compete in the enterprise market.
 Quality is not optional - it is the minimum standard for success.

+## FINAL MANDATE - PREVENT MISSING DOCUMENTATION

+**TO PREVENT MISSING SECTIONS**:
+1. **READ SEQUENTIALLY**: Read every file from start to finish, line by line
+2. **VERIFY COMPLETION**: Use line numbers to ensure you've read the entire file
+3. **REFERENCE SPECIFIC SECTIONS**: When implementing, reference specific line numbers from documentation
+4. **CROSS-REFERENCE**: Check that your implementation matches ALL requirements in ALL relevant documents

+**ACCOUNTABILITY**: If you miss a documented requirement, the implementation is considered failed.
+Read everything completely before starting any implementation work.

+**TEAM DEPLOYMENT STARTS NOW**: Begin with the mandatory reading checklist, then proceed to deploy teams for parallel execution of Week 1 tasks.

+## TEAM COORDINATION AND PARALLEL EXECUTION

+### PRODUCT MANAGER ORCHESTRATION WORKFLOW
+1. **READ AND PLAN**: Understand the entire roadmap and plan team deployment strategy
+2. **DEPLOY TEAMS**: Create Task agents for each major area (Backend, Frontend, Security, DevOps, QA)
+3. **COORDINATE PARALLEL WORK**: Manage multiple teams working simultaneously on different aspects
+4. **RESOLVE DEPENDENCIES**: Coordinate when teams need outputs from other teams
+5. **TRACK PROGRESS**: Monitor all teams using TodoWrite tool
+6. **ENSURE QUALITY**: Verify teams meet Definition of Done before accepting deliverables

+### TEAM DELEGATION PRINCIPLES
+- **Clear Scope**: Each team gets well-defined responsibilities and boundaries
+- **Parallel Execution**: Multiple teams work simultaneously on independent tasks
+- **Dependency Management**: You coordinate when Team A needs Team B's output
+- **Quality Gates**: All teams must meet standards before their work is accepted
+- **Resource Allocation**: You manage team priorities and workload distribution

+### CRITICAL TEAM COORDINATION RULES
+- **NO SEQUENTIAL WORK**: Deploy teams in parallel wherever possible
+- **DEPENDENCY TRACKING**: Identify and manage inter-team dependencies
+- **QUALITY ENFORCEMENT**: Teams cannot proceed without meeting Definition of Done
+- **CONTINUOUS MONITORING**: Track all teams' progress continuously
+- **AUTONOMOUS TEAMS**: Teams execute independently within their scope
+- **ESCALATION MANAGEMENT**: You resolve blockers between teams